 interconnectivity and interoperability frameworks to establish

 such a system.
 In the Africa region, meanwhile, the priority is to

-Task Force be formed, with associated working groups, to work on
+Task Force be formed, with associated working groups, working on

-organisational and technological infrastructure issues in order to make
+organisational and technological infrastructure issues in order to realize

 e-linkages Among NAM Member Countries Through NAM CSSTC

-electronic linkages among the NAM member countries and strengthening
+electronic linkages among NAM member countries and strengthening

-their ICT capacity has been a major thrust of NAM CSSTC's activities in
+their ICT capacities have been a major thrust of NAM CSSTC's activities in

 NAM Networking System.
 As a follow-up to this, a meeting was held in